metalmatze/drone-kubectl/DOCS.md

 ---
 date: 2018-10-15T00:00:00+00:00
-title: kubectl
+title: drone-kubectl
-author: kubeci
+author: metalmatze
 tags: [ kubernetes, kubectl ]
-repo: kubeciio/kubectl
+repo: metalmatze/drone-kubectl
 logo: kubectl.svg
-image: kubeciio/kubectl
+image: metalmatze/drone-kubectl
 ---

 The kubectl plugin can be used to do everything kubectl can do.